 1998-present, Research Scientist (CRHC INSERM) at the INSERM U1212, CNRS UMR 5320 and University of Bordeaux, at the European Institute of Chemistry and Biology (IECB), Pessac, France.
-Scientific expert of the SPR facility of the IECB (considering all requests for scientific consulting in SPR).
+Scientific expert of the SPR/BLI facility of the IECB (consulting for private and academic laboratories).

 2002: Habilitation to direct research (Habilitation à Diriger les Recherches, HDR) University of Bordeaux, France.